Mughal Architecture in Delhi: Exploring Forts, Tombs and Mosques!

 Where to Stay in Delhi

 The three sites are spread across Delhi — Old Delhi for the Red Fort and Jama Masjid, South Delhi for Humayun’s Tomb.
 Your choice of base shifts which site gets the early-morning slot.
-Two properties worth knowing about, both with exceptionally strong editorial alignment for this specific article:
+Five properties span the range from backpacker budget through honeymoon splurge, so pick based on which itinerary above you’re following as much as on price.

 • Haveli Dharampura — a UNESCO-awarded boutique heritage hotel sitting in the historic alleyways of Old Delhi, within walking distance of the Red Fort and Jama Masjid.
 The building itself is a heritage property, which means staying here is an extension of the architectural experience rather than a break from it.
-Independently reviewed as one of the most atmospheric stays in Delhi.
-Confirmed on Hotels.com.
+Confirmed bookable on Booking.com.

-• The Lodhi — a contemporary luxury property in South Delhi, close to Humayun’s Tomb.
-One reviewer specifically noted booking a room with a direct view of Humayun’s Tomb — which if you’ve spent the day inside that building is a remarkable way to end the evening.
-For anyone doing the two or three-day version of this visit with Humayun’s Tomb as the priority, this is the right base.
-Confirmed on Booking.com.
+• The Lodhi — a contemporary luxury property in South Delhi, close to Humayun’s Tomb, with rooms built around private plunge pools and some suites overlooking the tomb itself.
+For anyone doing the two- or three-day version of this visit with Humayun’s Tomb as the priority, or planning a honeymoon splurge, this is the right base.
+Confirmed bookable on Booking.com.

 What to Pack